ngoc-nguyen-0/Re_thinking_MI/README.md

     python train_augmented_model.py --configs path/to/config.json
     ```

-Pretrained augmented models can be downloaded at https://drive.google.com/drive/u/2/folders/1kq4ArFiPmCWYKY7iiV0WxxUSXtP70bFQ
+Pretrained augmented models and p_reg can be downloaded at https://drive.google.com/drive/u/2/folders/1kq4ArFiPmCWYKY7iiV0WxxUSXtP70bFQ

 ***We remark that if you train augmented models, please do not use our p_reg***.
 Please delete files in in `./p_reg/`.
 Our code will automatically estimate p_reg will new augmented models.